An Equivariant Pretrained Transformer for Unified 3D Molecular Representation Learning: Supplementary Methods

 We use the split by sequence identity over 30\% provided by Atom3D~\citep{townshend2020atom3d}, and extract all residues within 6\AA~distance to the mutation point as the local view for input, where the distance between two residues is measured by the minimum distance between atom pairs.
-We further present the mean and standard deviation across three rounds in Table~\ref{tab:msp}.
-The hyperparameters for finetuning MSP is listed in Table~\ref{tab:hyper_msp}.
+The hyperparameters for finetuning MSP are listed in Table~\ref{tab:hyper_msp}, with the last checkpoint among the top-k checkpoints for evaluation.